stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 down the bay and called on young Charles at the hospital.
 Simply and gravely Willett told him all he had found, and noticed how pale he turned as each description made certain the truth of the discovery.
-The physician employed as much dramatic effect as he could, and watched for a wincing on Charles&rsquo;s part when he approached the matter of the covered pits and the nameless hybrids within.
+The physician employed as much dramatic effect as he could, and watched for a wincing on Charles's part when he approached the matter of the covered pits and the nameless hybrids within.
 But Ward did not wince.
 Willett paused, and his voice grew indignant as he spoke of how the things were starving.
 He taxed the youth with shocking inhumanity, and shivered when only a sardonic laugh came in reply.
 For Charles, having dropped as useless his pretence that the crypt did not exist, seemed to see some ghastly jest in this affair; and chuckled hoarsely at something which amused him.
-Then he whispered, in accents doubly terrible because of the cracked voice he used, &ldquo;Damn &rsquo;em, they   do   eat, but they   don&rsquo;t need to!
-That&rsquo;s the rare part!
+Then he whispered, in accents doubly terrible because of the cracked voice he used,  "Damn 'em, they   do   eat, but they   don't need to!
+That's the rare part!
 A month, you say, without food?
 Lud, Sir, you be modest!
-D&rsquo;ye know, that was the joke on poor old Whipple with his virtuous bluster!
+D'ye know, that was the joke on poor old Whipple with his virtuous bluster!
 Kill everything off, would he?
 Why, damme, he was half-deaf with the noise from Outside and never saw or heard aught from the wells!
 He never dreamed they were there at all!
-Devil take ye,   those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone!&rdquo;
+Devil take ye,   those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone! "

   But no more than this could Willett get from the youth.
 Horrified, yet almost convinced against his will, he went on with his tale in the hope that some incident might startle his auditor out of the mad composure he maintained.
-Looking at the youth&rsquo;s face, the doctor could not but feel a kind of terror at the changes which recent months had wrought.
+Looking at the youth's face, the doctor could not but feel a kind of terror at the changes which recent months had wrought.
 Truly, the boy had drawn down nameless horrors from the skies.
 When the room with the formulae and the greenish dust was mentioned, Charles shewed his first sign of animation.
-A quizzical look overspread his face as he heard what Willett had read on the pad, and he ventured the mild statement that those notes were old ones, of no possible significance to anyone not deeply initiated in the history of magic. &ldquo;But,&rdquo; he added, &ldquo;had you but known the words to bring up that which I had out in the cup, you had not been here to tell me this. &rsquo;Twas Number 118, and I conceive you would have shook had you looked it up in my list in t&rsquo;other room. &rsquo;Twas never raised by me, but I meant to have it up that day you came to invite me hither.&rdquo;
+A quizzical look overspread his face as he heard what Willett had read on the pad, and he ventured the mild statement that those notes were old ones, of no possible significance to anyone not deeply initiated in the history of magic.
+"But, " he added,  "had you but known the words to bring up that which I had out in the cup, you had not been here to tell me this.
+'Twas Number 118, and I conceive you would have shook had you looked it up in my list in t'other room.
+'Twas never raised by me, but I meant to have it up that day you came to invite me hither. "

-  Then Willett told of the formula he had spoken and of the greenish-black smoke which had arisen; and as he did so he saw true fear dawn for the first time on Charles Ward&rsquo;s face. &ldquo;It   came,   and you be here alive?&rdquo; As Ward croaked the words his voice seemed almost to burst free of its trammels and sink to cavernous abysses of uncanny resonance.
+  Then Willett told of the formula he had spoken and of the greenish-black smoke which had arisen; and as he did so he saw true fear dawn for the first time on Charles Ward's face.
+"It   came,   and you be here alive? " As Ward croaked the words his voice seemed almost to burst free of its trammels and sink to cavernous abysses of uncanny resonance.
-Willett, gifted with a flash of inspiration, believed he saw the situation, and wove into his reply a caution from a letter he remembered. &ldquo;No. 118, you say?
-But don&rsquo;t forget that stones are all changed now in nine grounds out of ten.
-You are never sure till you question!&rdquo;   And then, without warning, he drew forth the minuscule message and flashed it before the patient&rsquo;s eyes.
+Willett, gifted with a flash of inspiration, believed he saw the situation, and wove into his reply a caution from a letter he remembered.
+"No. 118, you say?
+But don't forget that stones are all changed now in nine grounds out of ten.
+You are never sure till you question! "   And then, without warning, he drew forth the minuscule message and flashed it before the patient's eyes.
 He could have wished no stronger result, for Charles Ward fainted forthwith.

   All this conversation, of course, had been conducted with the greatest secrecy